Qmz432/Ultrasound-imaging-device/README.md

 ### Update History
 - On May 13th,2023:working on Version2.0
 - On May 21st,2023:Writing the course reports, did nothing but update this Update History.
 Promise to finish the PCB design of Vesion2.0 in late June. /(ToT)/~~
+- On May 29th,2023:doing a little work on Version 2.0 caused the Dammm final work and covid virus dominated me mentally and physically🤧.

 ## References
 ### Overview